t-b/inferno/docs/README.md

 ##### Details
 The Inferno installer adds inferno.exe to the windows PATH environment variable.
-You can open a command prompt anywhere and run inferno --help to get started.
+You can open a command prompt anywhere and run `inferno --help` to get started.

-A batch file run_inferno.bat is also available to automatically open a command prompt and execute inferno --help.
+A batch file `run_inferno.bat` is also available to automatically open a command prompt and execute `inferno --help`.

-If you want to make a shortcut use run_inferno.bat since running inferno.exe from windows explorer won't do anything useful.
+If you want to make a shortcut use `run_inferno.bat` since running `inferno.exe` from windows explorer won't do anything useful.

-The Clampex window MUST be visible in order to click the protocol buttons (Dear Molecular Devices, great hardware.
+__The Clampex window MUST be visible so that Inferno can click the protocol buttons__ (Dear Molecular Devices, great hardware.
 Your software sucks.).

 MultiClampCommander windows need to be opened but do not need to be visible.